fabiosantoscode/game-deep-trouble/docs/design-ideas.md

 ## Time mechanics

 At the end of the level, display the time it took to beat, as well as some "discounts" for specific actions like dropping the rock on an enemy, getting really close behind them, or hiding in the weeds.
+Also time penalties for screwing up.

 ## Story